-The 2400 Series front panel contains the controls and display for local operation of the instrument.
+The 2500A Series front panel contains the controls and display for local operation of the instrument.
 Some functions are not available from the front panel; they require use of a PC with a compatible remote interface.
 Front panel controls are grouped according to the functions they perform.
 Descriptions for the front panel controls are referenced to the numbers depicted in Figure 2-1 on the next page.

-Figure 2-1: 2400 Front Panel with Callouts
+Figure 2-1: 2500A Front Panel with Callouts

-2.3.1 Front Panel Description
+2.2.1 Front Panel Description

-1 Power
+Power

-The main power switch for the 2400, which is used to set the power either to on or standby.
-When set to on, the indicator that is above the main power button is blue.
-When set to standby, the indicator is amber.
-In standby mode, the instrument is essentially powered down, but power remains applied to the internal timebase oscillator.
+The main power switch for the 2500A, which is used to set the power either to on or standby.
+A blue indicator indicates that main power button is blue, an amber indicator indicates that the main power is off but power is applied to the internal timebase oscillator.